iMinichrispy/GT-Buses/README.md

 - Restructured requesthandler errors
 - Added visualeffectview to search table
 - Tap and hold building cell to call
+- Changed way map region is calculated for rout - also allowed for enabling alpha on bus route control

 ## Debug Target Differences